-Sometimes babies are born with malformations somewhere along the gastrointestinal (GI) tract.
-These malformations are not caused by prematurity and are rare.
-They range from minor to serious and can occur anywhere from the esophagus to the anus.
-Many of these conditions can be surgically treated, with an excellent chance at normal development and function later on as the baby grows into childhood and beyond.
-Other malformations have outcomes that are not as good.
+Sometimes, babies are born with malformations somewhere along the gastrointestinal (GI) tract.
+These malformations are rare.
+They can occur anywhere from the esophagus to the anus.
+Many of these conditions can be surgically treated.

 Esophageal atresia and fistula